-The candidate should be able to demonstrate knowledge and understanding of key provisions of Data Protection legislation in the following areas:
+The candidate should be able to demonstrate knowledge and understanding of key provisions of data protection legislation in the following areas:

 - Context of data protection legislation. - Principles of data protection and applicable terminology. - Lawful basis for processing of personal data. - Accountability principle. - Obligations of Controllers, Joint Controllers and Data Processors. - International Data Transfers under EU and UK GDPR. - Data subject rights. - The role of independent supervisory authorities (ISAs) and the ICO. - Breaches, enforcement and liability. - Processing of personal data in relation to children. - Specific provisions in data protection legislation of particular relevance to public authorities.
-(7.5%). - Privacy and Electronic Communications (EC Directive) Regulations (PECR) 2003 and subsequent amendments to 2021. - Application of data protection legislation in key areas of industry.
+(7.5%). - Privacy and Electronic Communications (EC Directive) Regulations (PECR) 2003 and subsequent amendments to 2021. - Application of data protection legislation in key areas of industry. - Al and the processing of personal data.